Sustainability Analysis · Supply Chain ESG

 What This Means for Companies and Stakeholders

-The risk scores in this dashboard are not abstract sustainability metrics.
-They reflect real, regulated, and increasingly financially material risks for anyone involved in food supply chains — whether as a company sourcing ingredients, an investor evaluating ESG performance, or a policy professional designing due diligence frameworks.
+The risk scores in this dashboard reflect real, regulated, and financially material risks for anyone involved in food supply chains whether as a company sourcing ingredients, an investor evaluating ESG performance, or a policy professional designing due diligence frameworks.

 🏭